platisd/cpp-pimpl-tutorial/README.md

 One way to solve the problems outlined above is by applying the `pImpl` idiom.
-The key concept is to hide *all* implementation details and dependencies into `.cpp` files by **forward declaring** an implementation class and maintain a pointer to it as a member variable.
+The key concept is to hide *all* implementation details and dependencies into `.cpp` files by **forward declaring** an "implementation" class and maintain a pointer to it as a member variable.

 ```cpp
 // Gyroscope.h